rolling-scopes-school/tasks/tasks/eCommerce-Application/Readme.md

 ## Technology Stack 💻📚

-Teams can choose whether or not to use a framework for the project.
-Options include popular frameworks like React ⚛️, Angular 🅰️, or Vue 🟢.
-If you prefer, you can also develop the application without using any of these frameworks.
+The decision on whether to use a framework for the project lies in the hands of the teams.
+They have the option to proceed without a framework or, alternatively, they can opt for well-known ones like React ⚛️, Angular 🅰️, or Vue 🟢.

 However, there are some constraints on the technology stack: